 Avoid the legal consequences and seek representation to avoid complications.

-The Department of Communities, Child Safety and Disability Services has listed many forms of domestic violence and this can include:
+The Department of Communities, Child Safety, and Disability Services have listed many forms of domestic violence and this can include:

 - physical abuse (including slapping, hitting, punching, pushing, kicking)